Acceptance and Commitment Therapy (ACT) for Anxiety

 How your mind relates to internal experiences

-If you’re ready to step out of the cycle of overthinking and into a more grounded, values-driven way of living, therapy can help.
+If you’re ready to step out of the cycle of overthinking and into a more grounded, values-driven way of living, ACT therapy can help.

 In-person sessions are available in West Chester (Cincinnati area), with virtual therapy offered throughout Ohio.